Dola-Shuvi/SteganoPNG/Readme.md

 Building
 -----

+#### Requirements

+- A compiler capable of compiling C++17 code
+- Aditionally on unix systems GNU Make
+- Optionally on either platform cmake for more features

 First clone this repo with `git clone --recurse-submodules`.

 Building on unix systems is greatly simplified by using a Makefile.
 Simply run `make` inside the project folder.
 Building on unix requires the C++ compiler `g++` version 8 to be installed.

 Building on windows is as simple as cloning the repository into Visual Studio 2019 and building the **Release** or **Debug** configuration.

 The **Release-Zopfli** and **Debug-Zopfli** configurations on Windows contain stronger compression provided by Zopfli but are slightly slower and are disabled by default.
-To use them you should compile the zopfli submodule that was cloned.

-If you wish to enable them on unix please uncomment `#define USEZOPFLI` in [SteganoPNG.cpp](https://github.com/Dola-Shuvi/SteganoPNG/blob/master/Steganography/SteganoPNG.cpp) and build the library with `cmake .` followed by `cmake --build .`
+If you wish to enable them on unix please run `make CPPFLAGS=-DUSEZOPFLI` instead.

 For information on how to use the feature please run `SteganoPNG -h` .

 Usage
 -----